This page may include affiliate links. Please see the disclosure page for more information.

 I know many women find relief to their hormonal issues through synthetic or natural hormone replacement, including the use of essential oils.
 I can understand why it would be easy to go this route, especially if using natural products.
-However, I would suggest trying to address hormonal issues through your diet.
+However, I would suggest trying to address hormonal issues through your diet first or in tandem.

 As in my situation, if the underlying issue really is just a magnesium deficiency then using any type of hormone replacement would just mask the problem.
 Maybe my hormones would not feel unbalanced using natural replacement products but other processes in my body would continue to suffer without this necessary mineral.

 As we age, starting at even 35, our hormones begin to change as we get closer or enter perimenopause or even menopause.
 These changes might necessitate the use of a hormone replacement, but by doing what we can through our diet first we will need to use less of the product and have less of a reliance on it.

 I hope this post has been both helpful and interesting to you as you navigate the various stages in your own wellness journey.
 This experience was one of the largest motivators in developing this website as I continue in my wellness journey.
 I am so thankful that I am able to find a way to address my health concerns and resolve in a way that promotes health and healing.

 To read more about how varies areas of wellness can impact your hormones, check out 12 Causes of Hormonal Imbalance (so you can fix it).